 The Local Government Pension Scheme (LGPS) is one of the oldest public sector schemes in operation, having been established as a national scheme in 1922.

-Contributions paid into the scheme are invested in a variety of stocks and shares that are overseen by both funds investment management teams.
+Contributions paid into the Devon Pension Fund are invested in a variety of stocks and shares that are overseen by the investment management team of the Devon Pension Fund.